gamedevpl/www.gamedev.pl/games/nukes/docs/design/game/gameplay-overview.md

 - Each state is controlled either by a player or computer.
 - States have a unique name and possess multiple cities and launch sites.
+- States have strategies towards other states that can be NEUTRAL, FRIENDLY, or HOSTILE.

 ### Cities